Bird Droppings August 8, 2013

 “Simple people… are very quick to see the live facts which are going on about them.”
 Oliver Wendell Holmes

-I am often amazed at how our system works; we design everything in generalities that are driven by what might work most of the time.
-Which leads me to there is some truth in the bell-shaped curve.
+I am amazed often at how our system works; we design everything in generalities that are driven by what might work most of the time.
+Which leads me to there is some truth in the bell shaped curve.
 But those fringes of humanity at either end of the curve that minute quantity end up in judgment and in reality are forced to survive by same general guidelines as the majority and or if in power force their guidelines on the majority.

 “To do exactly as your neighbors do is the only sensible rule.”
 Emily Post

 “The idea that men are created free and equal is both true and misleading: men are created different; they lose their social freedom and their individual autonomy in seeking to become like each other.”
 David Riesman

 I was chatting with a fellow teacher about kindergarten, interesting how we take the little children and make them conform to totally unnatural standards for four and five year olds, be quiet, stand in line, color in lines, do this, do that and then for twelve years continue adding to the guidelines.
 No wonder that by high school they have an agenda to guide their day.